 Facilities and Resources

-Division of Substance Abuse (DSA), Department of Psychiatry at Yale University School of Medicine
+Division of Substance Abuse (DSA), Department of Psychiatry at Yale School of Medicine

 Yale University has a rich tradition of excellent research in the field of Addiction Research.
 It was at Yale University that E.M.
 Jellinek advanced the hypothesis that alcoholism was a medical illness.
-Subsequently and over the past 35 years, Yale faculty investigators have been at the forefront of pioneering basic/translational research on the biological bases of addiction, landmark studies of psychiatric co-morbidity, and major single-site and multi-site outcome studies of what are now considered the standard pharmacotherapeutic (methadone, LAAM, buprenorphine, bupropion, clonidine, naltrexone, disulfiram, acamprosate) and psychotherapeutic (cognitive behavioral therapy; contingency management; motivational enhancement therapy; 12-step facilitation; HIV risk reduction; interpersonal psychotherapy; medication compliance enhancement) approaches to substance abuse.
-The Division of Substance Abuse (DSA) was established in 1992 to coordinate substance abuse research and teaching activities at the major institutions affiliated with the Department of Psychiatry.
+Subsequently and over the past 40 years, Yale faculty investigators have been at the forefront of pioneering basic/translational research on the biological bases of addiction, landmark studies of psychiatric co-morbidity, and major single-site and multi-site outcome studies of what are now considered the standard pharmacotherapeutic (methadone, LAAM, buprenorphine, bupropion, clonidine, naltrexone, disulfiram, acamprosate) and psychotherapeutic (cognitive behavioral therapy; contingency management; motivational enhancement therapy; 12-step facilitation; HIV risk reduction; interpersonal psychotherapy; medication compliance enhancement) approaches to the treatment of addictions.
+The Division of Addictions (DA), formerly the Division of Substance Abuse (DSA), was established in 1992 to coordinate substance abuse research and teaching activities at the major institutions affiliated with the Department of Psychiatry.

 - The Forensic Drug Diversion Clinic (ForDD) of the Connecticut Mental Health Center (CMHC), including its Clinical Neuroscience Research Unit (CNRU)